eead-csic-compbio/metagenome_Pfam_score/README.md

 This computational pipeline was designed to evaluate the importance of global biogeochemical cycles or major metabolic pathways in multigenomic scale.
-It has been thoroughly tested with the Sulfur cycle (see [benchmark](./scripts/MEBS.figures.ipynb)) but also with some other cycles (papers in preparation).
+It has been thoroughly tested with the Sulfur cycle (see [benchmark](./scripts/MEBS.figures.ipynb)) but also with some other cycles.
 The scripts are written in bash, perl5 and python3 and have been tested under Linux.

+The following papers describe this pipeline:

++ De Anda V, Zapata-Penasco I, Poot Hernandez AC, Fruns LE, Contreras Moreira B, Souza V (2017) MEBS, a software platform to evaluate large (meta)genomic collections according to their metabolic machinery: unraveling the sulfur cycle. [doi:10.1101/191288 ](https://www.biorxiv.org/content/early/2017/09/20/191288)

++ Other cycles: in preparation

 # Scoring your data (Sulfur cycle).
 # Basic Mode